 Web development roles

 Likewise, there is also a small barrier to entry.
-You can work your way up by starting with core IT, numeracy and literacy skills – for example, an ICT functional skills course.
+You can work your way up by starting with core IT, numeracy and literacy skills – for example, a Digital Skills course.
 Once you’ve progressed, you may wish to specialise in a certain area of web development, such as PHP.

 Again, web development is a relatively ‘futureproof’ skill as the demand for digital increases.
 Many recruiters talk of the “global web developer shortage”, so if you are looking to train in this area, start now while salaries are high!